avbor/hassio-apps/telegram-bot-api/DOCS.md

 ### Supervisor errors:

-`Failed to save: Unknown error, see supervisor logs`\
+`Failed to save: Unknown error, see supervisor logs`

+`Failed to to call /addons/96e39688_telegram_bot_api/options/validate -`

+`Timeout on /addons/96e39688_telegram_bot_api/options/validate request`

 `WARNING (MainThread) [supervisor.utils.pwned] Can't fetch HIBP data: Timeout`

+...and so on.

-These errors relate to the [Have I Been Pwned (HIBP)](Have I Been Pwned (HIBP)) service, which is used by HA to check the passwords you use in apps for leaks.\
+These errors relate to the [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/Passwords) service, which is used by HA to check the passwords you use in apps for leaks.\
 If you're having trouble accessing this resource, you may receive these errors.

 The workaround is to disable password checking using apps:\